MTG/essentia/doc/sphinxdoc/installing.rst

 All documentation is provided on the official website of Essentia library.
 Follow the steps below to generate it by yourself.

-Note that you should use Python3 for building documentation.
+Note that you should use Python 3 for building documentation.
 We rely on sphinxcontrib-doxylink which has already dropped support for Python2.

 Install doxigen and pip3.
 If you are on Linux::